prooph/service-bus/docs/event_bus.md

 # Logging

-If you add a Zend\Log\LoggerInterface as a plugin, it is passed to the EventDispatch and available during the dispatch so the plugins can log their activities.
-If no logger is provided the EventDispatch uses a /dev/null logger.
-Thus plugins can invoke the logger without the need to consider if it is really available or not.
+If you add a Psr\Log\LoggerInterface as a plugin, it is passed to the EventDispatch and available during the dispatch so the plugins can log their activities.